Saw IV: Production

-In January 2007, Saw writer James Wan stated that a script was under development.
-Leigh Whannell told Fangoria that he and Wann would be executive producers stating, "James [Wan] and I, as executive producers, are still treating it like our baby; we'll still oversee it.
+In January 2007, Saw writer James Wan stated that a script was in development.
+Leigh Whannell told Fangoria that he and Wan would be executive producers stating, "James [Wan] and I, as executive producers, are still treating it like our baby; we'll still oversee it.
 I've definitely been privy to the ideas they've had and the scripts they’ve been writing, and it’s coming along well.
 I'm actually excited".
 That following month, Darren Lynn Bousman, who previously directed Saw II and Saw III, was announced to return as director.
 David Hackl, who served as production designer for the two previous Saw films, was offered to direct the film, but the day he received the offer his wife was diagnosed with cancer.
 Producers offered him directorial duties for Saw V and Saw VI.

 As Whannell was uninterested in writing any more Saw films, Twisted Pictures sought new writers and ideas for the fourth Saw film, making it the first film to not be written by him.
 An executive discovered Marcus Dunstan and Patrick Melton and read their script The Midnight Man.
 The executive thought that the duo's script could serve as a prequel to the first film, detailing a traumatic event in Jigsaw/John's early life.
 However, producers Mark Burg and Oren Koules did not want to do a prequel and dropped the idea, but the script led Dunstan and Melton to be hired to write the next three Saw films.
 Thomas Fenton also joined Dunstan and Melton as writer to the film.
 Marek Posival was attached to write at one point.

-Stepping into the franchise was tricky for Dunstan and Melton given the serialized nature of the Saw films, but they counted with Bousman and the crew to watch over them, pitching a trilogy which would start with Saw IV and conclude in Saw VI.
-The duo did not have any trouble in bringing Jigsaw back into the story despite his death in the last film, as the character had been dying since the original film, feeling that the film would not feel like a Saw entry without the character on it.
+Stepping into the franchise was tricky for Dunstan and Melton, given the serialized nature of the Saw films.
+However, they counted on Bousman and the crew to watch over them, pitching a trilogy that would start with Saw IV and conclude in Saw VI.
+The duo did not have any trouble in bringing Jigsaw back into the story despite his death in the last film, as the character had been dying since the original film, feeling that the film would not feel like a Saw entry without the character.
 Like in previous entries, rewrites took place during the writing process, leading many unused ideas for the film to later be recycled for Saw V.

 Even though Tobin Bell's Jigsaw Killer character was killed off in the previous entry, in March 2007 it was announced that he signed on for Saw IV and Saw V.

-With a production budget of $10 million production budget, principal photography took place from April 16, 2007 to May 3, 2007 in Toronto.
+With a production budget of $10 million, principal photography took place from April 16, 2007 to May 3, 2007 in Toronto.